stevencombs/retrocombs.github.io/_posts/2015/2015-09-19-book-review-the-lego-architect.md

 * Postmodern
 * High-tech

-Each section provides real-world black/white and color images.
+Each section provides real-world architectural examples in both black/white and color images.
 Sidebars include LEGO elements that are useful in the recreation of these design styles.
 Before Tom demonstrates how to build his own models, he shares images of LEGO creations from around the LEGO fan community that represent a given architectural style.
 Tom's selections are among the most amazing LEGO architectural builds within the LEGO fan community.
 You will be amazed at the detail and/or creativity of the models.

 At the end of each section, Tom provides building instructions for his models (12 in all).
 As an example, at the end of the modernist section are instructions to build: